bluem-development/bluem-php/README.md

 This library makes it easy to perform communication with Bluem for its services (ePayments, eMandates, iDIN and IBAN-Name Check).
 The flow for each service is similar and thus easy to understand once you understand and implement one of them.

-1. **TransactionRequest (from the website to Bluem)**: Your application creates a request object, sends it to Bluem's servers with authentication.
+1. **TransactionRequest (from the website to Bluem)**: Your application creates a request object, sends it to Bluem servers with authentication.
 2. **TransactionResponse (including TransactionURL) (from Bluem to site)**: Your application receives a response with a URL as entry point into the Bluem environment, if the request was successful.
-3. **Bluem Environment**: Redirect client to TransactionURL, client (via the checkout) to bank, confirm transaction, back to Merchant (via MerchantReturnURL with Emandates, and via DebtorReturnURL with Payments/Identity), this is trigger for StatusRequest
+3. **Bluem Environment**: Redirect client to TransactionURL, client (via the checkout) to bank, confirm transaction, back to Merchant (via MerchantReturnURL with eMandates, and via DebtorReturnURL with Payments/Identity), this is trigger for StatusRequest
 The user is redirected to the response URL at the Bluem servers.
-In this Bluem environment, the user performs a payment/mandate signing or identity/IDIN check and returns to a predefined URL.
+In this Bluem environment, the user performs a payment/mandate signing or identity/iDIN check and returns to a predefined URL.
 4. **StatusRequest (from the website to Bluem)**: Using this same package one can check the Status of a request using a second endpoint (given an ID and entranceCode of the transaction defined at the creation of the request).
-This is vital, as it allows you to change the status of an order or check within your site or app based on Bluem's status.
+This is vital, as it allows you to change the status of an order or check within your site or app based on transaction status retrieved from Bluem.
 It is recommended to do this check when the user comes back to your site/app directly after handling the transaction at Bluem AND using a webhook functionality.
 5. **StatusUpdate (from Bluem to the website)**: This response object that comes back from a callback or webhook, contains an updated status that you can process within your application.
 For example: when the user has paid or verified, and you have to change a product, order or process' status and go to a next step.
 6. **Webhook**: The webhook functionality allows Bluem to directly and safely push status changes and transaction results to your site or app.
-Therefore, your orders and transactions will always get updated to the corresponding statuses, no matter what your user does after visiting Bluem's transaction page.
+Therefore, your orders and transactions will always get updated to the corresponding statuses, no matter what your user does after visiting the Bluem transaction page.

 The Webhook is only needed for ePayments and eMandates: online stores/portals that need to know directly the status, for those cases that client closes the browser at a bank after successful confirmation of transaction.
 Webhook not needed for iDIN as with iDIN the client ALWAYS comes back to website after successful identification.
 See the Webhook paragraph for implementation instructions.